pffy/clockmath/README.md

 ## Solar Midnight

-In an earlier chapter (35.4 Clock Slices), we discussed the event called solar noon.
+In an earlier section ([35.4 Clock Slices](#354-clock-slices)), we discussed the event called solar noon.
 As opposed to (traditional) noon, solar noon varies each day and is the midpoint between sunrise and sunset.

 We can make similar calculations when the Sun is on the other side of the planet.
 The clock slice between dusk and dawn is called night.
 The midpoint between dusk and dawn is called **solar midnight.**